Tyler-Oliveira/Xallet/README.md

 > **This token is interesting.**

-Xallet can turn that discovery into an actionable financial workflow.
+𝕏ALLET can turn that discovery into an actionable financial workflow.

 ```text
 POST